Doctor of Philosophy in Nursing

 Responsibilities of Supervisors

 All supervisors should be familiar with the chronological sequence of events and deadlines that occur at crucial stages throughout the student's program.
 Supervisors and students should be fully informed about the academic schedule in the current University calendar.
-They should be aware of specific deadline dates and use the various official forms, which record the student's progress, requirements, changes in program, etc. Students and supervisors are jointly responsible for ensuring the College of Graduate Studies and Research and College of Nursing regulations are observed and all requirements are met.
+They should be aware of specific deadline dates and use the various official forms, which record the student's progress, requirements, changes in program, etc. Students and supervisors are jointly responsible for ensuring the College of Graduate and Postdoctoral Studies and College of Nursing regulations are observed and all requirements are met.

 Supervisors and their students have a shared responsibility to ensure there are adequate opportunities to meet on a regular basis.

 Supervisors' responsibilities include guidance, instruction and encouragement of progress and productivity to ensure a dissertation is well composed; completed in a timely manner and adheres to the prescribed format.
 The challenge is to remain balanced in assisting the student to develop as a scholar and researcher without being dictatorial and without insisting the student's proposal or dissertation match precisely with preferences of the supervisor.
 While refraining from imposing upon the subject matter of a student's research, the supervisor should, nevertheless, help the student to maintain a high academic standard, ethical approaches and optimal use of research and scholarly techniques.
 It is essential the supervisor's responsibility is recognized as two-fold: first, to facilitate students in their learning process; and second, to evaluate them in their performance.